casjay-base/centos/README.md

 kilobit="1000000"
 mem="$(free|grep ':'|awk '{print $2}'|head -n1||echo "1")"
-if [ $mem -le $kilobit ]; then sudo mkdir -p "$swap_dir" if sudo dd if=/dev/zero of=$swap_dir/$swap_file bs=2048 count=1048576; then
+if [ $mem -le $kilobit ]; then echo "Setting up swap in $swap_dir/$swap_file" echo "This may take a few minutes so enjoy your coffee" sudo mkdir -p "$swap_dir" if sudo dd if=/dev/zero of=$swap_dir/$swap_file bs=2048 count=1048576; then
     sudo chmod 600 $swap_dir/$swap_file